5. Data Analyses

 Close all the opened files.
 If some files were changed and not saved, a dialog will ask for confirmation.

 Open a dialog to edit the metadata of the checked tiers.
-Notice that most of the file format don’t allow to save metadata or it allows only some specific ones; only the XRA format allows to save any tier metadata.
+Notice that most of the file format does not allow saving metadata, or it allows only some specific ones; only the XRA format can save any metadata.

 A click on the